Master of/Postgraduate Diploma in Professional Accounting

 The completion of seven Core Subjects leads to the award of the Postgraduate Diploma in Professional Accounting (PgDPA).
 On completion of the PgDPA components, graduates will be able to:

-- Apply up-to-date accounting and finance concepts and techniques in internal decision making, including management accounting, managerial finance and strategic management.
+- Apply accounting and finance concepts in internal decision making.

-- Analyse and evaluate the legal, regulatory and ethical issues facing professional accountants.
+- Master the legal, regulatory and ethical issues in accounting.

 In addition to the above seven Core Subjects, the completion of two additional Compulsory Subjects and three Elective Subjects leads to the award of the Master of Professional Accounting (MPA).
 On completion of the MPA components, graduates will be able to:

-- Analyse and evaluate theoretical frameworks in accounting, finance and corporate governance.
+- Master theoretical frameworks in accounting and corporate governance.

 Recognition & Prospects